 A comprehensive business continuity management system (BCMS) consists of several operational components, all of which must be in place in some form to enable an organization to respond effectively to an incident.
-EMSS provides consulting, support and training in all of the key areas.
+EMS Solutions provides consulting, support and training in all of the key areas listed below.

 A pandemic event has characteristics that force significant changes to the organization’s response strategy.
 Specifically, unlike many other threats, a pandemic entails no direct physical damage to facilities, technology infrastructure, or regional transportation and communications systems.
 Rather, the risks associated with a pandemic event lie exclusively with people: the organization’s employees, customers, and suppliers.
-Additionally, the duration of a pandemic event will often be measured over several months, whereas most other disruptive incidents end within a matter of minutes or hours.
-These factors require the organization to develop a specialized Business Continuity Plan that addresses the planning and response efforts specific to a pandemic event.
+Additionally, the duration of a pandemic event will often be measured over several months or years, whereas many disruptive incidents end within a matter of days or weeks.
+These factors require the organization to develop a specialized plan that addresses the unique planning and response efforts specific to a pandemic event.

 Following such standards as ISO 22301, NFPA1600 (National Fire Protection Association Standard on Disaster/Emergency Management and Business Continuity Programs), and BCI (Business Continuity Institute) good practice guidelines, EMS Solutions can provide the objective BCMS assessment you need to uncover any program gaps, inconsistencies, single-points-of-failure, or conflicting interdependencies in your plans.
 An assessment may be tailored to address specific needs or areas of concern, but will typically include: